guslatho/syllabificator/README.md

 For both English and Dutch, NN/CRF are the recommended algorithms to use.

 # Usage
-## Running Syllabificator
+## Requirements.

-Syllabificator requires the following libraries:
+Syllabificator requires the following dependencies:
 * Pandas
 * Numpy
 * Chaine
 * Python 3.11 environment with tensorflow 2.13 for the Neural Net.

-Use the requirements.txt to copy the original environment (see end of page).
+Use the requirements.txt to copy the original virtual environment (see end of page).

 ## Syllabifying words